DanielBMarkham/Info-Ops/manuscript/chapter9.md

 Usually the first thing we'll do is have a conversation where no questions are asked.
 Everybody keeps a list of important nouns on their own.
 Whatdya know?
 Everybody has a slightly different list!

-Then we'll have a conversations where one person asks all the questions.
+Then we'll have a conversation where one person asks all the questions.
 Everybody keeps separate notes.
 It's better.
 Still, there are a lot of differences.
 We'll have a conversation where everybody gets to ask questions and everybody keeps separate notes.
 At this point it feels like we're getting somewhere.
 As the entire group participates in questions, they start creating that shared mental model we were talking about.

 From here we can have a second session where all the lists are compared and one master list of structure titles is created -- or we try it a final way.
 In the final way everybody asks questions, but one person makes a list of important nouns on the whiteboard or flipchart while the conversation is occurring.
 Every class agrees this is the best way because looking at the nouns (or noun phrases) as they're added makes everybody wonder if they all have the same understanding of those terms or not.
 Most times not.
 (Although it may take a while for that to come out.)